AdobeXD/plugin-samples/reference/selection.md

 <a name="selection-items"></a>

 ### selection.items : <code>!Array&lt;\![SceneNode](scenegraph.md#SceneNode)&gt;</code>
 Array representing the current selection.
-Empty array if nothing is selected (never null).
-Never includes locked nodes.
+Empty array if nothing is selected (never null). _Items might not all have the same parent node._ Never includes locked nodes.
-May include items with different parents (for example, an item in an artboard plus an item on the pasteboard can be selected at the same time).
 Never mixes artboards with other nodes: a selection is either all artboards or all non-artboards.
+Never includes any ancestors of any other item in the selection.

 As a convenience, the setter also accepts a single node or null as valid input.
 However, the getter always returns an array.

 If the user selects nodes one-by-one, by Shift-clicking, this array lists the nodes in the order they were added to the selection.
 If the user selected by other means, e.g. dragging a marquee, the order has no meaning.

-Returns a fresh array each time, so this can be mutated by the caller without interfering with anything.
-Mutating the array does not change the selection - only invoking the 'items' setter changes selection.
+Returns a fresh array each time, so modifying the array returned by the getter does not change the selection -- only invoking the 'items' setter changes selection.

+The selection can only contain items which are in the current _[edit context](/reference/core/edit-context.md)._

 **Kind**: instance property of [<code>selection</code>](#selection)
 **Example**